How to Make Inexpensive DIY Wireless Light Sconces

-Check out how we turned vintage lights into functional and stylish wall sconces.
+Check out how we turned thrifted vintage lights into functional and stylish DIY wireless light sconces.
 Make wireless wall lamps in a few inexpensive and easy steps!

 And then…it’s always when you least expect it…I walked around the corner at an antique mall and saw the perfect lights.

-I immediately snapped this picture and sent it to my husband, who sent it on to my dad, and the back-and-forth began about how we could turn these into the perfect sconces!
+I immediately snapped this picture.
+Then, I sent it to my husband.
+He then sent it on to my dad and the back-and-forth began about how we could turn these into the perfect sconces!
 They had everything I was looking for.
 White, chippy, industrial feel, and true vintage.
-Plus, the size couldn’t have been more perfect for the space.
+At the same time, the size couldn’t have been more perfect for the space.
 Plus, the price was right!

 After some discussion, the guys thought they could definitely figure something out and into my car they went!
 I just loved them…and still love them…so much!
 Isn’t it such a great feeling when you’ve hunted for months and the perfect thing comes along?!